AIchemizt/Attention-U-Net-for-ROI-Analysis/README.md

     ```

 4.  **Download the Data:**
-    -   Download the full JPEG version of the dataset from the [Kaggle link](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset) above.
+    -   Download the full JPEG version of the dataset from the [Kaggle link](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset).
     -   Create a `data/` directory in the project root.
     -   Unzip the dataset and ensure the final structure is `data/csv/` and `data/jpeg/`.

 5.  **Run the Notebook:**
-    -   Launch Jupyter and open the `DSU_Net_Segmentation_Workflow.ipynb` notebook from the project's root directory.
+    -   Launch Jupyter and open the `attention-u-net-for-roi-analysis.ipynb` notebook from the project's root directory.

 ---